Gifted Students and Emotional Needs

-Gifted students often experience unique emotional challenges that differ from those of their peers.
-These challenges are closely tied to their heightened cognitive abilities and the emotional intensity that often accompanies them.
-Addressing these emotional needs effectively requires tailored strategies that focus on emotional regulation, self-awareness, and the creation of supportive learning environments.
+Gifted students often face emotional challenges different from those of their peers.
+Their high cognitive abilities usually come with emotional intensity.
+Addressing these emotional needs calls for specific strategies focused on regulation, self-awareness, and a nurturing learning environment.

 Emotional Sensitivity and Intensity